 Our attempts to damage the battery by significantly overcharging & discharging them, failed.

-Since 2007 we have actively worked hard to reduce the cost of our batteries with over a 60% reduction in price for our customers.
+Ironcore Battries have actively worked hard to reduce the cost of our batteries with over a 45% price reduction since 2007.

 The owners of IRONCORE BATTERIES have a 100% electric house and use their 48volt x 1000Ah Nickel Iron battery daily.
-They will turn 12 years old in December 2021.
+The battery turned 12 years old in December 2021.

 We believe so much in our product, it is the only battery type we sell.

-In the late 1800's Swedish inventer Waldemar Jungner invented the Nickel Iron battery also know as Nickel-Alkaline battery with Thomas Edison further developing it in the early 1900's and it commonly being called "The Edison Battery".
+In the late 1800's Swedish inventer Waldemar Jungner invented the Nickel Iron battery also know as Nickel-Alkaline battery with Thomas Edison further developing it in the early 1900's with it commonly being called "The Edison Battery".

 HISTORY OF NICKEL IRON BATTERIES

 Thomas Edison and Henry Ford came together to conceive a low price electric car intending to go into business together.
 It is believed the oil cartels offered Ford incentives to put petrol motors in his car eliminating the developement and production of the electric car.

 Thomas Edison's Nickel Iron batteries were used in S.R.
 Bailey's Electric Car in the first 1000 mile (1600kms) record breaking endurance distance trial in September 1910.
-The performance of this electric car and the batteries astonished many people considering they were runnning with petrol cars.
+The performance of this electric car and the batteries astonished many people considering they were runnning against petrol driven cars.